 - Pump only clean, dry air.

+Operate at 32°F 104°F (0°C 40°C).

+Protect unit from dirt & moisture.

-Operate at 32°F 104°F (0°C 40°C). - · Protect unit from dirt & moisture. - · Do not pump flammable or explosive gases or - use in an atmosphere that contains such gases.
+- Protect unit from dirt & moisture.
+Do not pump flammable or explosive gases or use in an atmosphere that contains such gases.
 Protect all surrounding items from exhaust air.
-This exhaust air can become very hot. - Corrosive gases and particulate material will damage unit, Water vapor, oil-based contaminants or other liquids must be filtered out.

-Consult your Gast Distributor before using at high - altitudes.
+This exhaust air can become very hot.
+Corrosive gases and particulate material will damage unit.
+Water vapor, oil-based contaminants or other liquids must be filtered out.
+Consult your Gast Distributor before using at high other or using a surrounding the surround of the surrounding the surrounding the surrounding temperature. - altitudes

-- Model numbers ending In "X" have automatic thermal protectors which protect the motor by shutting the motor off if if overheats.
-The motor will automatically restart. once the motor has cooled - Oil-Less rotary-vanes require NO lubrication.
-Sealed bearings are grease packed. - Use of petroleum or hydrocarbon products will - reduce carbon-vane service life,
+- Model numbers ending In "X" have automatic thermal protectors which protect the motor by shutting the motor off if it overheats.
+The motor will automatically restart once me motor has cooled - Oil-Less rotary-vanes require NO lubrication.
+Sealed bearings are grease packed Use of petroleum or hydrocarbon products will - reduce carbon-vane service life,

-Your safety and the safety of others Is extremely important.
+Your safety and the safety of others is extremely important.